 Nightfall 2020 Virtual Show

-Nightfall returns with our fourth virtual show on June 26th at 7 PM!
-This week's show features the Nubreed Band and headliner Roosevelt Collier!
+Nightfall returns with our fifth virtual show on July 3rd at 7 PM!
+This week's show features the Playin' Possum Blue Band and headliner the Joanna Connor!
 Be on the lookout for the link to the party!

-Our opening act Nubreed Band kicks-off the party at 7 PM!
-The Nubreed band is a high energy band that plays a variety of genres; Jazz, R&B, Blues, and more!

-The headliner Roosevelt Collier will go on at 7:20 PM!
-Hailing from South Florida, Roosevelt Collier plays high energy music comprised of a blend of Blues, Funk, Soul, Sacred Steel, Soul, and Jam.
-Roosevelt has worked with a variety of artists such as The Allman Brothers, Los Lobos, Widespread Panic, and many, many more!
-So make sure to tune in, turn it up, and have a good time!

 It’s hard to overstate our appreciation for these faithful funders who continue their support during a season that’s a little offbeat.